laurentem0514/Roadtrip/README.md

 # Roadtrip

 Roadtrip Trivia is a single-player true-false trivia game.
-The object is to get from New York to California, travelling across Route 80.
+The object is to get from New York to California, travelling across U.S. Route 80.
 In each state, there is a scheduled 'stop' where the player must answer a trivia question within a specified amount of time or the player is returned to start.
 If the player answers incorrectly, they are also returned to start.